List of Tracy Beaker Returns characters: Jody Jackson

 Jody was put into care because she was found alone in her house.
-It is later revealed that her big brother, Kingsley, used to abuse her and her mother didn't care.
-It doesn't say anything about her father so we don't know anything about him.
+It is later revealed that her big brother, Kingsley, used to abuse her and her mother did not care.
+It does not say anything about her father so we do not know anything about him.

-She nearly joined Tyler in St Lucia in Series 8 Episode 12 "Go your Own Way" but she stayed behind while seeing Tyler going by himself.
+She nearly joined Tyler in St Lucia in series 8 episode 12, "Go Your Own Way", but she stayed behind while seeing Tyler going by himself.

 As she is a character with anger issues.
-In Series 6 Episode 12, she goes with May-li to the gym to box which calms her anger down.
-She also takes anger management sessions which happened in Series 9 Episode 2.
+In series 6 episode 12, she goes with May-li to the gym to box which calms her anger down.
+She also takes anger management sessions, which happened in series 9 episode 2.

-In the Series 9 finale, Jody finds out that Kingsley died in a car accident.
+In the series 9 finale, Jody finds out that Kingsley died in a car accident.
 Despite his abusive ways, Jody decides to give him a proper funeral but she struggles with memories of his abuse and her feelings towards Kingsley.
 With Tyler's help, he is able to help her come to terms with what Kingsley did.

-In between Series 9 and 10, Jody moves out of Ashdene Ridge and has her own flat through supported living.
+Between series 9 and series 10, Jody moves out of Ashdene Ridge and has her own flat through supported living.
 She struggles with living on her own and when she hears of new kids moving into the care home, she goes back to visit and tries to help Bonnie settle in.
-When Bonnie brings up the idea for Jody to move back and share her room with Bonnie, Jody is upset when May-Li tells her that she can't come back.
+When Bonnie brings up the idea for Jody to move back and share her room with Bonnie, Jody is upset when May-Li tells her that she cannot come back.
 In the process, she ends up revealing a secret about Bonnie (Bonnie tried to pull a prank and she thought it caused Bridley Hill to be destroyed) to the other kids.

 The next morning, Jody learns that Bonnie, Sabrina, Fraser, and Wes all ran away the night before.
 Feeling guilty, Jody leads Candi-Rose and Bird on a search for the kids and helps to rescue Bonnie when she falls down a hole.
 After getting the kids back safely, Jody realizes that while she loves being at the Dumping Ground, it's time for her to move on and leaves for good.